Ham’s Sin Against Noah

 Old Covenant Promises in The New

 Was Jesus poor, sick, or vulnerable?
-Are God’s people supposed to be poor, sick, and vulnerable?
-All of those are blessings in Deuteronomy chapters 7, and 28 are God’s promises to his people of good health, victory against enemies, protection from disaster, and multiples on top of multiples of livestock, crops, and children.
+Are God’s people supposed to be in poverty, sick, and vulnerable?
+What about the blessings, as listed in Deuteronomy chapters 7 and 28, which are God’s promises to His people, including good health, victory against enemies, protection from disaster, and multiple blessings of livestock, crops, and children?

 Continue reading